 Tomato, Jory (Organic)

 This tomato had us at Hello!
 Vigorous vines produce a truly multi-use tomato.
 Oxheart shaped but much earlier than any other oxheart we have grown.
-When irrigated well, it is juicy, sweet and delicious, and very high yielding.
+When irrigated well it is incredibly juicy, sweet and delicious, and very high yielding of 8-12 oz fruit.
 Produces extremely well late into the season, especially for such an early variety.
-Jory was grown throughout the Willamette Valley for canning in the 1920s, most likely dry farmed, and is therefore a good candidate for dry farm production now.
+Jory was grown throughout the Willamette Valley for canning in the 1920s, most likely dry-farmed, and is therefore a good candidate for dry farm production now.
 The canned tomatoes of United Growers Inc. were proudly labeled with the Jory name at least into the 1950s.
-This is another variety that comes to us from seed magnet Jeannie Berg of Your Hometown Harvests and Queener Farm – it seems the old timers love to give heritage commercial varieties with her and we love that she shares them with us.
+This is another variety that comes to us from seed magnet Jeannie Berg of Your Hometown Harvests and Queener Farm – it seems the old timers love to share heritage commercial varieties with her and we love that she shares them with us.